oracle-livelabs/database/ai-vector-image/apex/apex.md

     - Table/View Name: VECTOR_IMAGE
     - Click Next

+4. On this page:
-4. Choose Float
+    - Choose Float

-5. For Title Column select the URL field from the table and click on Create Page
+    - For Title Column select the URL field from the table
+    - Click on Create Page

-6. On the left panel where you see the section called Body, right click on the word Body and choose "Create Page Item" We will use this as a text entry box for searching.
+5. On the left panel where you see the section called Body, right click on the word Body and choose "Create Page Item" We will use this as a text entry box for searching.

-7. If you click on the newly created Item on the left side of the page then on the right side of the page you will see the Page Item panel for that item.
+6. If you click on the newly created Item on the left side of the page then on the right side of the page you will see the Page Item panel for that item.
 Make the following changes in the Page Item Panel:
-    - Change the name of the item you just created to P4_SEARCH_ITEM.
+    - Change the name of the item you just created to P4\_SEARCH\_ITEM.
     - Change Submit when Enter pressed to On

-8. In the panel on the left, Drag the P4_SEARCH_ITEM up above the Image Gallery page item
+7. In the panel on the left, Drag the P4\_SEARCH\_ITEM up above the Image Gallery page item.
+This will make it so your search box will be at the top of the page.

-9. Click on the Image Gallery page item and make the following changes in the Region panel on the right:
+8. Click on the Image Gallery page item and make the following changes in the Region panel on the right:

     - Under source change the Type to SQL Query
-      - For the Query paste the following:
+    - For the SQL Query paste the following:
-    '''
+    ```
     <copy>
     select URL,
        IMG,